 Sir Richard Julian Long (°1945) is een Engelse kunstenaar die woont en werkt in Bristol.
 Hij studeerde aan de Saint Martin's School of Art in Londen.
 In 1976 vertegenwoordigde hij zijn land op de Biënnale van Venetië.
 Hij won verschillende prestigieuze prijzen en nam wereldwijd deel aan een indrukwekkende lijst van tentoonstellingen.
 Zijn werk is aanwezig in de belangrijkste publieke en private collecties.

-Richard Long, Time and Distance Distance and Time, 2014 © Konrad Fischer Galerie
+Richard Long, Time and Distance Distance and Time 2014, courtesy the artist and Konrad Fischer Galerie

-Richard Long, Installation view © Konrad Fischer Galerie
+Richard Long, installation view, courtesy the artist and Konrad Fischer Galerie